John Inderwick

-John Inderwick was a tobacco pipe maker and property developer.
+John Inderwick was an English tobacco pipe maker and property developer.

-He founded a tobacconist shop in Wardour Street in 1797.
+He founded a tobacconist shop in Wardour Street, Soho, in 1797.
 This continued as Inderwick & Co for many years, being located at number 45 in Carnaby Street when that street became fashionable in the Swinging Sixties.
 He introduced the Meerschaum pipe to London and bought a mine in Crimea to supply sepiolite for these.

 Having become prosperous, he invested in property development in Kensington which was built up during the 18th century.
 He developed a substantial estate of six and half acres which became known as Kensington New Town and then followed this with a similar scheme at Kensington Gate.
 At the time of his death in 1867, he also owned properties in Haverstock Hill, Camden Town, Woolwich and the West End of London.